 I usually take a quick scan to see what came through on my Instagram overnight, before rolling out of bed to make some coffee.
 One of my lovely Instagram friends, Cate, who lives in beautiful Italy, had tagged me in a post wishing a Happy Women’s Day.

 You can read all about how the day came to be, here.
 I was surprised to learn that the day had been around since the early 1900’s.

-By the time I was born in late 70’s in the United States there were many rights which had been fought for and won.
+By the time I was born in the late 70’s in the United States, there were many rights which had been fought for and won.
 And I, being on the receiving end of those benefits, took the hard work done by those before me for granted.

 Most of my college was covered through an academic scholarship and financial aid.
 But one scholarship, which I used for books, was through a Women’s Club.
 I knew I was eligible because I was a female and why it was important to promote females pursuing an education.
 I was 16 and naive about the world.
 I didn’t understand the depth of its purpose.